 For more information or to get your tickets visit www.kingsvillefolkfest.org

-Musical acts headlining the event in previous years include: One of the most influential and respected alt-country bands of all time, The Cowboy Junkies (2017); Cree activist, Oscar, Juno, Golden Globe and Polaris winner, Buffy Sainte-Marie (2016); Celtic musicians and two of the world’s most celebrated fiddlers, Natalie MacMaster and Donnell Leahy: Masters of the Fiddle (2015), and legendary Canadian Songwriters Hall of Famer, Bruce Cockburn (2014).
+Musical acts headlining the event in previous years include: Multi-JUNO Award Winner Serena Ryder, (2019), Iconic Alan Doyle of Great Big Sea (2018), one of the most influential and respected alt-country bands of all time, The Cowboy Junkies (2017); Cree activist, Oscar, Juno, Golden Globe and Polaris winner, Buffy Sainte-Marie (2016); Celtic musicians and two of the world’s most celebrated fiddlers, Natalie MacMaster and Donnell Leahy: Masters of the Fiddle (2015), and legendary Canadian Songwriters Hall of Famer, Bruce Cockburn (2014).

 Formed in 2012, the Sun Parlour Folk Music Society exists to promote the live performance of folk music and to establish and maintain cultural activities among its members and the community at large.
-The SPFMS presents the annual Kingsville Folk Music Festival the 2nd weekend of August as well as a several concert series each year.
-A portion of the proceeds from the Festival are designated for The MAY FUNd (Music and Arts for Youth) to enrich the lives of youth in the region through access to arts and cultural education and mentorship.
+The SPFMS presents the annual Kingsville Folk Music Festival, the only folk festival west of London, on the 2nd weekend of August as well as a several concert series each year (Road To Folk Fest Concert Series).
+A portion of the proceeds from the Festival are designated for The MAY FUNd (Music and Arts for Youth) which provides financial support and scholarships for youth to access arts workshops, mentoring and lessons.